izure1/coord-matrix2d/README.md

 ### `(getter) magnitude: number`

 Returns a length of matrix.
+This follows the calculation of Euclidean norm.

 ### `row: number`